Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Illustrative Examples

-While committing to carry bits might seem to be very specialized for calculating sums, we note that the method described for proving the value of $s^1+s^2$ is in fact completely general: it can be used to prove the evaluation of any function, whatsoever, of any number of committed values, by simply committing to all of the ``intermediate bits'' of the evaluation of the function, and using our new generalized procedure from \cref{cds-new} to prove that each intermediate bit is properly calculated.
-Therefore, for any way of describing (single- or multi-buyer) mechanisms using bits (be it as general as the code of a Python program that defines the mechanism), if the seller commits to each such bit using our commitment scheme, then our new generalized procedure from \cref{cds-new} can be used to prove that the described mechanism is IC and IR, and after buyer types are reported and the outcome announced, that the committed mechanism was evaluated properly.

-We remark that in settings in which the outcome naturally specifies an individual outcome for each buyer (e.g., what she gets and how much she pays, or what her match is), then instead of announcing the entire outcome to all buyers and proving that it is indeed the result of the committed mechanism, the seller could announce to each buyer only her individual outcome, and prove to her only that it is indeed her individual part of the outcome resulting from the committed mechanism, revealing no additional information about the other parts of the outcome.
+While committing to carry bits might seem to be very specialized for calculating sums, we note that the method described for proving the value of $s^1+s^2$ is in fact completely general: It can be used to prove the proper computation of any function, taking any number of committed values as input, by simply committing to all of the ``intermediate bits'' of the computation of the function, and using our new generalized procedure from \cref{cds-new} to prove that each intermediate bit is properly calculated.
+Therefore, for any way of describing (single- or multi-buyer) mechanisms using bits, our new generalized procedure from \cref{cds-new} can be used to prove that the described mechanism is IR and IC (or satisfies any other property of interest), and after the buyer type is reported and the outcome announced, that the committed mechanism was properly run.\footnote{In multi-player settings in which the outcome naturally specifies an individual outcome for each buyer (e.g., what she gets and how much she pays, or what her match is), instead of announcing the entire outcome to all buyers and proving that it is indeed the result of the committed mechanism, the seller could announce to each buyer only her individual outcome, and prove to her only that it is indeed her individual part of the outcome resulting from the committed mechanism, revealing no additional information about the other parts of the outcome but maintaining credibility (cf.\ \citealp{AkbarpourL2020}) through our machinery.}